Was Peter the first Bishop of Rome as many claim?

 “And call no man your father (pater) upon the earth: for one is your Father (Pater), which is in heaven” Matthew 23:9.

 Some even say it Jesus is even referring to the use of the word in an earthly sense.
 But the Holy Spirit allows for the use of the word as it relates to earthly parentage in a number of places in the new testament.
-Even Mary told Jesus that she (His mother) and his “father” (step father) had souhgt Him sorrowing…Luke 2:48.
-The same ancient Greek word ‘pater’ is used by Jesus when speaking of His Heavenly and only Father, in His reply to his mother “How is it that ye sought me? wist ye not that I must be about my Father’s business?”
+Even Mary told Jesus that she (His mother) and his “father” (step father) had sought Him sorrowing…Luke 2:48.
+The same ancient Greek word ‘pater’ is used by Jesus when speaking of His Heavenly and His only Father, in His reply to his mother “How is it that ye sought me? wist ye not that I must be about my Father’s business?”
 Luke 2:49.

 But Jesus is very clear about the spiritual view we must have.
 Do not call anyone your (spiritual) father.

 Peter would have remembered this as well as all the other things our Lord Jesus commanded them all to keep and teach to others.

 It is plain that those who like to be called pope in a spiritual sense have not kept the command of Jesus Christ, and have not followed Peter’s example in these three matters.
 May God grant to those yet living, true repentance and faith and obedience to Jesus Christ and Jesus Christ alone.